menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 3. Select the appropriate organ from the dropdown
 4. Select view potential matches
 5. EXPECTED: A pop-up dialog should be displayed that no potential matches were found
-6. EXPECTED: The map should show the most recent set of patients loaded (available organs)
+6. EXPECTED: The map should show just the donor

 ## Test History